valchkou/cassandra-driver-mapping/README.md

 <a name="sync"/>
 ### How Entity get synchronized
 The table structure is automatically synchronized with the entity definition on the first use of the entity.
-Any SessionMapping internally will check if the entity has already been synchronized and if not
+Any SessionMapping call internally will check if the entity has already been synchronized and if not
-it will run SchemaSync.sync first.
+it will run SchemaSync.sync.
 You can use sync API directly as:
 ```java
 	// drop table
 	import com.datastax.driver.mapping.schemasync.SchemaSync;